drixxy/ai-startup-website/README.md

 # ai-startup-website
-Wroking on a simple ai start up website
+Working on a simple ai start up website